adrianhelvik/mock/README.md

 - When you want a universal mocker and stubber

 ## What you can do with this module
+- Access any deeply nested property and receive a new mock object
 - Call it as a function
 - Set a property to be some value
 - Determine what arguments a mock or a nested is called with